natekimball/Chess/README.md

 # Chess
-Command line multiplayer chess game written in Rust
+Multiplayer chess game with TUI written in Rust.
+Complete with nearly all the rules of chess, including castling, en passant, and pawn promotion.